Alcohol Use and Older Adults

 Older adults drink for different reasons than do younger adults.
 Some have been drinking for many years and are physically dependent on alcohol.
 Others start drinking later in life because of health problems, boredom after retirement, or loneliness after the death of a spouse or close friend.
 This is called "late-onset drinking."
 Feeling tense or depressed can also trigger drinking.

-Does Alcohol Dependence Run in the Family?
+Do Problems With Alcohol Run in the Family?